heftymouse/website/src/pages/info/essential.md

 "There are only two kinds of languages: the ones people complain about and the ones nobody uses" - *Bjarne Stroustrup*

 [The Anatomy Of A Running Program](https://www.rfleury.com/p/demystifying-debuggers-part-2-the)
-A crash course into what a process on your computer even means.
+A crash course in what a process on your computer even means.

 [Joe Duffy's Midori series](https://joeduffyblog.com/2015/11/03/blogging-about-midori/)
 The canonical source of information about Midori, the research language/compiler/OS by Microsoft, which explored some fascinating and extremely ahead of its time ideas about the future of all three.